Safety Awareness at Glen Eden

 Freestyle Terrain indicates a change in terrain and features

-Advance to more difficult runs when the ability is suitable.
+Only advance to more difficult runs when the ability is suitable.

 Stay within the boundaries of marked runs.